StreetSupport/gmhan/content/about/_index.md

     not a finite list, if you would like to be involved in the network, either by attending events or in the Advisory Board, you can find out more [**here**.](<mailto: contact us?>)

-    We are currently looking for people who represent the following areas or
-    backgrounds:

-    * \[Agreed list of locations and sector specialisms we'd like more representation from]
   heading: Who is involved in the HAN?
 whatAre:
   body: >-